codewinchester/Social-Links/README.md

 # Social-Links
-Front end mentor building UI components.
+Front end mentor exercise on building UI components.
 Challenge number 2.
 Deployed on github pages.
 The purpose of me doing these challenges is to write better HTML and practice coding responsive layouts.